PelleLille/hsl-docs/functions.rst

 Standard library
 ================

-Functions which are documented in this chapter are considered `core` functions hence are available in all `flows`.
+Functions which are documented in this chapter are considered `core` functions hence are available in all `contexts`.
 Functions in the standard library may be recognized by the fact that they are all in lowercase.

 * **Array** :func:`array_keys` :func:`array_reverse` :func:`count` :func:`explode` :func:`implode` :func:`in_array` :func:`range`
 * **Cryptographic** :func:`hmac_md5` :func:`hmac_sha1` :func:`md5` :func:`sha1`